-Green building-wide design will include a green roof system for senior residents located on the Gymnasium roof, building-wide window replacement, a Heat Recovery Unit, construction waste management and disposal for salvaging and recycling of nonhazardous demolition and construction waste.
-New rooftop photo-voltaic panels will serve the commercial and community spaces.
-The project will meet the requirements of the NYSERDA Low-Rise Residential New Construction program and the Energy star Certified Homes, and Enterprise Green Communities.
+Green building-wide design includes a green roof system for senior residents located on the Gymnasium roof, building-wide window replacement, and restoration of existing built-in wardrobes, furniture, and trim.
+New rooftop photo-voltaic panels serve the commercial and community spaces.
+The project meets the requirements of the NYSERDA Low-Rise Residential New Construction program and the Energy star Certified Homes, and Enterprise Green Communities.
 The project was financed through NYS Homes & Community Renewal (HCR), State Historic Preservation Office (SHPO), NYSERDA, and PUSH/BNSC’s capital monies.